cirens-utd/turtlebot_controller/src/agent_control/readme.md

     This controlls how close to a striaght line you need to be before you start moving forward
 - logging_enable
     Boolean to know if the file needs to be zipped.
 By setting this, you will create and distroy the logging timer and zip up the file.
+- logging_paused
+    Boolean to pause the logging recording feature as long as it is set to true

 ## Agent Methods
 - get_angle_quad